 Headache

 Headache is a possible side effect of Sunosi.
-In clinical studies, headache occurred in:
+This was one of the more common side effects seen in clinical trials.

 If you have headaches that don’t get better or become worse while you’re taking Sunosi, talk with your doctor right away.
 Your doctor may recommend ways to help reduce your discomfort.